 Une figure inconnue est venue s’interposer entre elle et moi.
 Dans un reflet de la vitrine est apparu le visage d’un homme qui semblait avoir séjourné dans un tonneau de dioxine.
 La bouche était tordue, le nez accidenté, les cheveux en bataille, le regard plein d’effroi.
 Un œil était cousu et l’autre s’écarquillait comme l’œil de Caïn.
 Pendant une minute j’ai fixé cette pupille dilatée sans comprendre que c’était tout simplement moi.
 (Bauby 31)

 Valerie Raoul’s assertion that this description is “a graphic portrayal of the split subject ensuing from Lacan’s mirror stage” demonstrates, like the title image, that the relationship between body – that is, how Bauby appears from the outside – and mind – how he sees himself from within – is indeed a complicated one.
 Unlike Elle magazine, which insists on the importance of physical appearance, beauty, and health, Bauby is here separating himself from the corporeal constraints with which “les Terriens” are generally obsessed.
 The moment it took him to recognize his own physical appearance, represents the gap which now exists between how he looks and how he feels.
 When he was editor of Elle magazine, his outward appearance was an unproblematic reflection of his inner self.
 But since his stroke, his bodily identity no longer fits with his mind’s view of himself.
 And yet it is this bodily identity which most people assume to be a true reflection of him.
 Whilst acknowledging the horror of his own physical appearance, Bauby simultaneously demonstrates that he is increasingly distant from his physical self.
 This acknowledgement that his identity now encompasses multiple elements which do not necessarily coincide is further explored through his frequent intertextual references to film and literature.
-One such example is Bauby’s identification with the character of Noirtier de Villefort, “figure assez sinistre du Comte de Monte Christo”, whom he describes as “le premier ‘Locked-In syndrome’, et à ce jour le seul, apparu en littérature.”
-(Bauby 53) Like Bauby, Noirtier is completely paralysed and can only communicate by blinking.
+One such example is Bauby’s identification with the character of Noirtier de Villefort, “figure assez sinistre du Comte de Monte Christo”, whom he describes as “le premier ‘Locked-In syndrome’, et à ce jour le seul, apparu en littérature” (Bauby 53).
+Like Bauby, Noirtier is completely paralysed and can only communicate by blinking.
 Bauby’s evocation of “cet handicapé profond” not only reminds us of his love of literature, but also validates his situation, and his legitimacy as a narrator, by positioning Le Scaphandre et le papillon in relation to Dumas’s nineteenth-century classic.
 Bauby explains that he re-read Le Comte de Monte-Christo just before his accident and, what is more, he had “le projet, sans doute iconoclaste, d’écrire une transposition moderne du roman” (Bauby 54) Although Bauby claims that he has not had time to “commettre ce crime de lèse-majesté”, his reflexive reference to Dumas’s classic, along with the reference he makes to a play he would like to write based on his current situation, in fact invites us to read Le Scaphandre et le papillon as an intertextual response (although not the response he originally intended) to Dumas père’s novel.
 In Bauby’s version, Dumas’s third-person narrator is rejected in favour of a first-person narration by the paralysed Noirtier, a sleight of hand enabled by Sandrine’s innovative dictation method.